codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of the following physical typologies are used with Ethernet Networks?
+In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
- 1. Ring
+ 1. Yellow
- 2. Star
+ 2. Red
- 3. Mesh
+ 3. Green
- 4. Hex
+ 4. Blue

 <details>
   <summary>Answer</summary>
-  Star
+  Green
 </details>